digicatapult/veritable-ui/README.md

 npm run build
 ```

-> Note that this is just the service on itself without other dependencies like keycloak or database, for local development please refer to the section below
+> :memo: Note that this is just the service on itself without other dependencies like keycloak or database, for local development please refer to the section below

-### Development mode
+## Development mode {#local_dev}
 Before reading this please make sure that you have executed all the tasks from **Getting Started** section (installation and build), should have a directory `/build` and make sure there is at a minimum an empty `.env` at the root of project containing the below:
 ```sh
 COMPANY_PROFILE_API_KEY=apikey